-FIVIR also take care of women who want to become egg donors.
-To do so, these women must undergo a psychological interview, medical tests and meet the requirements established in Law 14/2006 on Assisted Human Reproduction Techniques in Spain.
+FIVIR also takes care of women who want to become egg donors.
+To do so, these women must undergo a psychological interview, medical tests, and meet the requirements established in Law 14/2006 on Assisted Human Reproduction Techniques in Spain.

 Treatment to donate eggs consists of ovarian stimulation and follicular puncture.
 These procedures are performed in the same clinic, but donors are scheduled at different times than patients to prevent them from crossing each other.
 There is therefore a separation in timetable.

 On the other hand, FIVIR does not serve men who wish to donate semen, so donor semen samples are acquired from an external bank.

 To treat severe cases of infertility, the intervention of a gynecologist may not be enough and the involvement of other medical professionals may be required.
 Therefore, FIVIR also offers its patients the following specialties:

 These medical specialists are external professionals who come to the clinic when they have to visit a patient.